 If you disable cookies, you may not be able to use all the functions of our website.

-- how a visitor navigates through the site
+- how a visitor navigates through the website

-- time spent on the website or subpage
+- time spent on the website or a subpage

 - last subpage visited before leaving the website

 - the country, region or city from where the website was accessed

 - terminal (type, version, colour depth, resolution, width and height of the browser window)